SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 11. **Glorification**
     - God perfects the final and complete redemption of the believer—body, soul, and spirit—at the Parousia of the Lord Jesus Christ.

+---

 <a name="free" href="#contents" style="font-size:2em;">VI.
 "Free Grace" Theology</a>

-Free grace theology was systematized by theologians such as Dr.’s Charles Ryrie and Zane Hodges in the 1980s as a response to Lordship Salvation.
+Free Grace Theology is a minority view among the faculty members at Dallas Theological Seminary, more specifically this view comes from a man named Zane Hodges who taught from 1959 to 1986.
+Free grace theology was systematized by theologians such as Dr.’s Charles Ryrie and Zane Hodges in the 1980s as a response to "Lordship Salvation."

 > The order is a logical one.
 Man needs to see his state of sin, have proof of the righteousness that the Savior provides, and be reminded that if he refuses to receive that Savior he faces certain condemnation.